Plumbing With PEX Tubing

 PEX expands and contracts with changes in temperature, which causes the pipes to move back and forth.
 Several years of even the slightest movement can wear a hole in PEX pipes, especially if they’re rubbing against something abrasive.

-If you're adding a guest bath or finally getting to that laundry tub you've been promising for the past five years, you'll have to join PEX to the existing system.
+If you’re adding a guest bath or finally getting to that laundry tub you’ve been promising for the past five years, you’ll have to join PEX to the existing system.
 Make sure you shut off the main water supply, then drain the lines.
-Use the special transition fittings shown to transition from copper, CPVC or steel.
+Use the special transition fittings shown (left) to transition from copper, CPVC or steel.
 Solder, glue or thread on the transition fitting, then crimp PEX line on the barbed fitting.
-Note: Plumbing codes vary on allowing brass/steel connections.
-If they're allowed, be sure to apply liberal amounts of both Teflon tape and pipe joint compound to prevent reaction between the two metals.
+For more information on pipe transitions, see How to Join Dissimilar Pipes.

-You can run PEX line a couple of different ways.
-Most often, you run PEX as you would in a conventional plumbing system, with 3/4-in. main lines and 1/2-in. branch lines (Photo 1).
+You can run PEX line as you would in a conventional plumbing system, with 3/4-in. main lines and 1/2-in. branch lines.
 You can also use a “manifold” system, where you run a 1/2-in. line to each fixture from a central spot.
-But we won't show that system here.

-Run your main lines first—don't worry about cutting in your branch lines yet.
-If you're running PEX through joists or studs, drill 3/4-in. holes for 1/2-in. piping and 1-in. holes for 3/4-in. piping.
-You don't have to drill holes in an exact straight line; there's enough flex in the pipe to feed it through misaligned holes.
-Have a helper feed the line to avoid kinks and snarls (Photo 9).
-Where the pipe runs along a surface, be sure to support it every 16 to 24 in. to reduce sag and give the piping a neat appearance (Photo 10).
-Some manufacturers recommend adding “suspension clips” at each hole to prevent abrasion.
-You must use suspension clips for PEX that goes through metal studs, and nail protection plates when the tubing runs within 1-1/2 in. of the face of a stud or joist.
+Run your main lines first.
+If you’re running PEX through joists or studs, drill 3/4-in. holes for 1/2-in. piping and 1-in. holes for 3/4-in. piping.
+Have a helper feed the line to avoid kinks and snarls.
+Some manufacturers recommend adding abrasion clips at each hole.
+You must use them for PEX that goes through metal studs, and nail protection plates when the tubing runs within 1-1/2 in. of the face of a stud or joist.
+Once you’ve run your main line, go back and mark the location of each branch line, leaving a 1-in. gap for the barbed tee.

 Home Runs Are Best